 Nasturtium: Easiest Flowers for Salads

 Besides being beautiful in the garden and tasty on salads, nasturtium (Tropaeolum) is one of the easiest flowers to grow from seed.
-It's hardy in USDA zones 2 through 11 and performs best in areas that have relatively cool summers.
+Although it's an annual in USDA zones 2 through 11, it performs best in areas that have relatively cool summers.
 The perky little flowers appear as early as May and last until September, attracting butterflies and keeping the deer away.
 The flowers taste as good as they look; they have a peppery taste and are often used as decorative garnishes.
 The immature seed pods taste like capers when marinated in brine.

 Alyssum: A Fast-Growing Ground Cover